 Terminology – Actions/Plays

 These pages are intended to be a library of basketball terminology.
 Many of these terms I have created on my own, and the majority I have taken from other coaches and clinics.
-I understand that this list may differ from what other coaches use, but it is meant to be a starting point for discussing terminology.
+All coaches use different terminology, but hopefully this can be a starting point for discussion.
 If you have any additions to this list, please contact me.

 More diagrams coming soon!